 Gotten from one of his scariest books, The Shining was made a film in 1980.
 The film was a commercial success as it grossed 47 million dollars at the time of its release.
 Stephen King criticized the film for not meeting up to the standards of the initial story.

 The Dark Tower

 The film adaptation of Misery is the only Stephen King film adaptation to win an Oscar.
-The film had a great reception due to the outstanding performance of actress Kathy Bates and actor James Caan, who stared as Annie Wilkes and Paul Sheldon.
+The film had a great reception due to the outstanding performance of actress Kathy Bates and actor James Caan, who starred as Annie Wilkes and Paul Sheldon.

 Throughout his career, Stephen King has won over 100 major awards.
-Stephen King has created stories that show the character’s perspective and their ideologies.
+Stephen King has created stories that show the character’s perspectives and ideologies.
 Stephen King has won multiple World Fantasy Awards, Bram Stoker Awards, and British Fantasy Society Awards.
 Other notable awards received by the Master of Horror include the Grand Master Award, National Medal of Arts, and Medal for Distinguished Contribution to American Letters Award.